QuentinAM/neural-network-c/README.md

-# neural-network-c
+# Neural network
+## C

-A total open source neural network in C
+Working on neural network libs in C